 Boxers in Australia are also predisposed toward developing certain cancers and are predisposed to certain unique infectious diseases (neosporosis, granulomatous colitis, protothecosis, cryptococcosis).
 A predisposition toward heart problems (aortic stenosis) has also been documented.
 (Source: Dr Richard Malik)

-Dr Malik says some unfortunate breeds are predisposed to several genetically programmed diseases which can occur in mix and match combinations.
-The doberman, for example, is a sad case, as individuals can suffer from dilated cardiomyopathy (heart failure), Wobbler syndrome (disease of the cervical spine at the neck), Von Willebrand disease (blood disease affecting effective clot formation), hypothyroidism (inadequate active thyroid hormone) and the predisposition towards hypersensitivites to various drugs.
+Dr Malik says some unfortunate breeds are predisposed to several genetically programmed diseases which can occur in a mix and match combination.
+The Doberman, for example, can suffer from dilated cardiomyopathy (heart failure), Wobbler syndrome (disease of the cervical spine at the neck), Von Willebrand disease (blood disease affecting effective clot formation), hypothyroidism (inadequate active thyroid hormone) and the predisposition towards hypersensitivities to various drugs.

-Talk to a Veterinarian for advice and information about dog breeds and their inherited dog disorders.
+Talk to a Veterinarian for advice and information about inherited dog disorders.
+Choose your dog breed wisely!